Contact Sales

 Google Analytics is employed to analyze website performance.
 Businesses can use it to determine the main sources of user traffic, assess the success of their marketing initiatives and campaigns, track target attainment, spot patterns, and trends in user involvement, and collect additional data and information like demographics.
 Small and medium-sized retail websites frequently use Google Statistics to gather and evaluate different customers behavior statistics, which may improve marketing efforts, increase website traffic, and increase visitor retention.

 Google Analytics uses page tags to gather user data from each website visitor.
 A JavaScript page tag is present in every page's source code.
-This tag is activated by each visitor's web browser, gathering information and sending it to a Google data-collecting server.
+This tag is activated by each visitor's web browser links, gathering information and sending it to a Google data-collecting server.
 Then, Google Analytics may create tailored reports to measure and show data like user counts, bounce rates, standard session lengths, channel-specific sessions, page visits, target completions, and more.

 B) Monday.com